 Something inside me was breaking.
 I was desperately seeking an emotional connection, but I didn’t have the maturity to realize it or achieve it.
-I was having babies and losing babies left and right.
+I was having and losing babies left and right it seemed.
 It was all too much.
 I was falling apart.

 I finally hit the wall.
 Something had to change.
 I had to change.

 I began the Practice of Honesty in rehab.
 I knew that my dependency on alcohol was destroying me and that I needed to do some honest soul-searching to identify my true feelings about my past and take responsibility for my part in the mess I had created.

 I had to acknowledge and process the hurt and rejection I felt over the absence of my father.
 I had to take the time to grieve the loss of all my children.
 I had to own the fact that I harbored a tremendous amount of self-hate — self-hate because I thought my father left because I wasn’t good enough or something was wrong with me.
 I had to acknowledge the fact that alcohol dependency was a byproduct of that self-hate, and my use of women wasn’t because I was “the man,” but because I was a lonely and scared little boy looking for empowerment, acceptance, and validation.
 I had to face the shame I felt because all but one of my children were conceived while drunk, and I felt they represented my alcoholism.
 I had to be honest that I lied by omission about my children, because if I admitted the truth, I would have to tap into that unresolved hurt and shame every time someone asked the dreaded question, “How many kids do you have?”